-Cover letter (clearly indicating your area of interest and previous expertise)
+Cover Letter which clearly indicates your area of interest and relevant previous experience.

 Applications will be accepted on a rolling basis.
 Internships involve a ten- to fifteen-hour weekly commitment, mostly via cyber-space.
 Location of applicants need not be in Washington DC in most cases.
 Inquiries may be sent to: info@ArabStudiesInstitute.org

 This is a call for interns in various positions at the Arab Studies Institute for the Fall of 2019.
 Below are the specific positions available, as well as general needs and availabilities for interns at the Institute.
 All ASI team members volunteer their time to one extent or another.
 “Internships” fit into this formula during the initial internship period with the possibility of a stipend henceforth.
 Stipends at ASI continue to be modest as a function of our solidarity-based mode of operation.